------WARNINGS AND PRECAUTIONS------
+-----WARNINGS AND PRECAUTIONS-----

 - Serious Complications from Insertion and Removal: Rare but serious complications including nerve damage and migration resulting in embolism and death may result from improper insertion of drug implants inserted in the upper arm.
 Additional complications may include local migration, protrusion, and expulsion.
 Incomplete insertions or infections may lead to protrusion or expulsion.
 All Healthcare Providers must successfully complete a live training program on the insertion and removal procedures and become certified in the PROBUPHINE REMS program, prior to performing insertions or prescribing PROBUPHINE implants.
-(5.1, 5.2) - Addiction, Abuse, and Misuse: Buprenorphine can be abused in a manner similar to other opioids.
+(5.1) - Addiction, Abuse, and Misuse: Buprenorphine can be abused in a manner similar to other opioids.
 Monitor patients for conditions indicative of diversion or progression of opioid dependence and addictive behaviors.
-(5.3) - Respiratory Depression: Life-threatening respiratory depression and death have occurred in association with buprenorphine use.
-Warn patients of the potential danger of self-administration of benzodiazepines or other CNS depressants while under treatment with PROBUPHINE.
-(5.4, 5.5) - Neonatal Opioid Withdrawal Syndrome: Neonatal opioid withdrawal syndrome (NOWS) is an expected and treatable outcome of prolonged use of opioids during pregnancy.
-(5.6) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
-(5.7) - Unintentional Pediatric Exposure: In the event an implant protrudes or comes out, keep the implant away from children.
+(5.3) - Respiratory Depression: Significant respiratory depression and death have occurred in association with buprenorphine particularly when taken by the intravenous (IV) route in combination with benzodiazepines or other CNS depressants (including alcohol).
+Consider dose reduction of CNS depressants when used concomitantly (5.4). - Neonatal Opioid Withdrawal Syndrome: Neonatal opioid withdrawal syndrome (NOWS) is an expected and treatable outcome of prolonged use of opioids during pregnancy.
+(5.5) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
+(5.6) - Unintentional Pediatric Exposure: In the event an implant protrudes or comes out, keep the implant away from children.
 Buprenorphine can cause severe, possibly fatal, respiratory depression in children.
-(5.8) - Risk of Opioid Withdrawal with Abrupt Discontinuation: If treatment with PROBUPHINE is discontinued, monitor patients for withdrawal and treat appropriately.
-(5.9) - Risk of Hepatitis, Hepatic Events: Monitor liver function tests prior to initiation and during treatment and evaluate suspected hepatic events.
-(5.10) - Risk of Withdrawal in Patients Dependent on Full Agonist Opioids: Verify that patient is clinically stable on transmucosal buprenorphine and not dependent on full agonists before inserting PROBUPHINE.
-(5.12) - Treatment of Emergent Acute Pain: Treat pain with a non-opioid analgesic whenever possible.
+(5.7) - Risk of Opioid Withdrawal with Abrupt Discontinuation: If treatment is temporarily interrupted or discontinued, monitor patients for withdrawal and treat appropriately (5.8) - Risk of Hepatitis, Hepatic Events: Monitor liver function tests prior to initiation and during treatment.
+(5.9) - Risk of Withdrawal in Patients Dependent on Full Agonist Opioids: Verify that patient is clinically stable on transmucosal buprenorphine and not dependent on full agonists before inserting PROBUPHINE.
+(5.11) - Treatment of Emergent Acute Pain: Treat pain with a non-opioid analgesic whenever possible.
 If opioid therapy is required, monitor patients closely because higher doses may be required for analgesic effect.
-(5.13)
+(5.12)

------ADVERSE REACTIONS------
+-----ADVERSE REACTIONS-----

-Adverse events commonly associated with PROBUPHINE administration (>10% of subjects) were implant-site pain, pruritus, and erythema, as well as non-implant-site related events (\geq 5%) of headache, depression, constipation, nausea, vomiting, back pain, toothache, and oropharyngeal pain.
-(6)
+Adverse events commonly associated with PROBUPHINE administration (>10% of subjects) were implant-site pain, pruritis, and erythema, as well as non-implant-site related events (≥5%) of headache, depression, constipation, nausea, vomiting, back pain, toothache, and oropharyngeal pain (6)

-To report SUSPECTED ADVERSE REACTIONS, contact Fedson at 1-844-859-6341 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch
+To report SUSPECTED ADVERSE REACTIONS, contact Braeburn at 1-844-859-6341 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch

------DRUG INTERACTIONS------DRUG INTERACTIONS------
+-----DRUG INTERACTIONS-----

-- Benzodiazepines: Use caution in prescribing PROBUPHINE for patients receiving benzodiazepines or other CNS depressants and warn patients against concomitant self-administration/misuse.
-(7) - CYP3A4 Inhibitors and Inducers: Monitor patients starting or ending CYP3A4 inhibitors or inducers for potential over- or under-dosing.
-(7) - Antiretrovirals: Patients who are on chronic buprenorphine treatment should have their dose monitored if NNRTIs are added to their treatment regimen.
-Monitor patients taking buprenorphine and atazanavir with and without ritonavir.
-Dose reduction of buprenorphine may be warranted.
-(7) - Serotonergic Drugs: Concomitant use may result in serotonin syndrome.
+- CYP3A4 Inhibitors and Inducers: Monitor patients starting or ending CYP3A4 inhibitors or inducers for potential over- or under-dosing.
+(7.1) - Serotonergic Drugs: Concomitant use may result in serotonin syndrome.
 Discontinue PROBUPHINE if serotonin syndrome is suspected.
-(7)
+(7.4)

-------USE IN SPECIFIC POPULATIONS------
+-----USE IN SPECIFIC POPULATIONS-----

-- Lactation: Buprenorphine passes into the mother's milk.
-(8.2) - Geriatric Patients: Monitor for sedation or respiratory depression.
-(8.5) - Moderate to Severe Hepatic Impairment: Not recommended.
+- Pregnancy: May cause fetal harm.
+(8.1) - Lactation: Buprenorphine passes into the mother's milk.
+(8.2) - Elderly: Monitor elderly patients for sedation or respiratory depression.
+(8.5) - Hepatic Impairment: Monitor patients with liver dysfunction for sedation and respiratory depression.
 (8.6)

 See 17 for PATIENT COUNSELING INFORMATION and Medication Guide.
-Revised: XX/2023
+Revised: 5/2016

-FULL PRESCRIBING INFORMATION: CONTENTS
+FULL PRESCRIBING INFORMATION: CONTENTS \